Bhaskar-JR/Bhaskar-JR.github.io/Pages/DSA/DSA Overview/From Problem to Application - Leveraging Algorithms and Data Structures.md

 | Numerical problems     | Performing calculations involving numbers    | Finding roots, approximating pi, simulating physical phenomena    | Numerical integration, differentiation, root finding, linear algebra| Scientific Computing, Engineering, Physics                      | Arrays, Matrices, Linked Lists, Trees, Stacks, Queues            | Interval Trees, Z-Order Curve, Balanced Trees, Wavelet Trees     |

 ## Drive
 The Intent is very important to understand why a thing is worth exploring.
-The sole driving force for me is to learn, explore and push the frontiers of knowledge and its applications.
+The sole driving force for me is to learn, explore and push the frontiers of problem solving seamlessly acorss multiple domains.
 However, that is indeed a broad statement.
 To relate better and appreciate the above table, Lets explore it through the lens of the personas :
 - Problem Solver Coding Ninja
 - The Sales Samurai and AI Alchemist